wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 Although correctness of transactional semantics is guaranteed by holding locks on cache lines from the first usage till tranaction commit as in 2PL, this scheme does not often provide high degrees of parallelism.
 There are two reasons.
-First, for long running transactions, or transactions working on "hot" data items,
+First, long running transactions, or transactions working on "hot" data items, are more prone to suffer from frequent aborts, as a single conflict can force them to abort.
+Second, in the hardware SS2PL scheme, conflicts are resolved by transaction aborts as early as they are detected.
+On one hand, such "eager" conflict detection and resolution mechanism make sure that transactions who violates 2PL will not waste cycles executing the rest of its work, minimizing wastages locally.
+On the other hand, if the "winner" transaction that survives an arbitration is eventually aborted, then we actually might have at least some useful work done if the "loser" of the arbitration were allowed to continue.
+The latter observation suggests an alternative conflict detection (CD) and resolution (CR) mechanism that are "lazy".
+Transactions with lazy CD/CR perform these two only at the point they are absolutaly necessary, after which the execution cannot be undone.
+Usually, this time point is chosen as transaction commit point.

 (TODO: 2PL limitations; holding locks for txn duration decreases parallelism)